See what questions

 Bacterial vaginosis (BV) is the most common cause of vaginitis symptoms among women of childbearing age.
 BV (previously called nonspecific vaginitis) can be transmitted through sexual activity although the organisms responsible also have been found in young women who are not sexually active.
 (Source: excerpt from Vaginal Infections & Vaginitis: NWHIC)

-Vaginitis is an inflammation of the vagina characterized by discharge,...
+Vaginitis is an inflammation of the vagina characterized by discharge, odor, irritation, and/or...
 (Source: excerpt from Vaginitis Due to Vaginal Infections, NIAID Fact Sheet: NIAID)

-Vaginal infections are often accompanied by vaginitis, which is an ...
+Vaginal infections are often accompanied by vaginitis, which is an inflammation...
 (Source: excerpt from Vaginal Infections & Vaginitis: NWHIC)

 Inflammation of the vagina.